prntkk/internship/README.md

 # AI Tweet Generator

-A full-stack web application that generates AI-powered tweets using Langchain and OpenRouter API.
+A full-stack web application that generates AI-powered tweets using Langchain and OpenRouter API, with the ability to post tweets to external Twitter clone websites.

 ## Tech Stack